 What to Know About Climate-Controlled Storage

 Are you buying or selling a home and have figured out that you’ll need to have a temporary self-storage unit?
 If you need to store your items, you’ll find companies offering climate-controlled storage units.
-These will be more costly when compared to standard units, and you might be more restricted in the sizes available.
+These will be more costly than standard units, and you might be more restricted in the sizes available.

 But do you really need to spend the extra money on a climate-controlled storage unit?
-Lots of people ask themselves what items need climate-controlled storage.
+Lots of people ask themselves what items need controlled climate storage.

 If you intend to store your possessions for a longer time, climate control could make a significant difference.
 Many things can happen while your items are sitting in storage.
 The storage unit might be secure but environmental conditions can affect the contents of your unit.